 Bridget Chloe- Bred for the heat and humidity of the south this beauty, although relatively new, is a must have in the garden.
 This Intermedia may be a repeat bloomer and is a major pollinator in the gardens.

 The most important thing to remember is that Lavender does not require a lot of water or fertilizer but DOES require a lot of sun and air flow.
 We plant our Lavender in a substance called 'dirty rock' from a limestone quarry.
 It provides optimal drainage while also giving reflective heat to the plant in an alkaline substrate.
-This has worked for us for the 15 years we have been growing this amazing plant.
-We use no drip irrigation or black landscape fabric for mulch, the dirty rock is our media and the mulch all in one.
+This has worked for us for the 20 years we have been growing this amazing plant.
+We use no drip irrigation or mulch, the dirty rock is our media and mulch all in one.

 We grow several varieties of lavender on the farm so you can see what mature plants look when they are growing in the garden.